Bose-Einstein Condensation in a Plasmonic Lattice: The system

 \section{The system}

 Our systems constitute of periodic arrays of gold nanoparticles on a glass substrate with inter-particle distances of 580--610 nm and array dimensions of 100 $\times$ 300 $( \mathrm{\mu m} )^2 $, see Figs.~\ref{figure1}a-b, and Methods.
 Figure~\ref{figure1}c shows the measured dispersion of the SLR mode.
 Due to coupling between the counter-propagating modes at ${\bf k}=0$ ($\Gamma$-point), a band gap opening typical for a grating is observed with a band edge in the upper dispersion branch.
 The curvature of the band bottom corresponds to an effective mass $m_{eff} \sim 10^{-37}$ kg ($10^{-7}$ electron masses), obtained by fitting to a parabola, Fig.~\ref{figure1}c.
-The linewidth of the SLR mode near the band edge is 5.5 meV (3.8 nm) and the lifetime 120 fs.
+The linewidth of the SLR mode near the band edge is 5.5 meV (3.8 nm) and the lifetime is 120 fs.

 We use 50 mMol concentration molecule solution for which weak coupling between the SLR modes and the molecules is expected~\cite{torma_strong_2015}.
-Figure 1e shows the absorption and emission profiles of the molecule (IR-792 perchlorate $\mathrm{C}_{42}\mathrm{H}_{49}\mathrm{ClN}_{2}\mathrm{O}_{4}\mathrm{S}$), and the point in energy ($\xi_{\mathrm{abs}}$), where absorption is effectively zero, is marked as a solid line.
+Figure 1e shows the absorption and emission profiles of the molecule (IR-792 perchlorate $\mathrm{C}_{42}\mathrm{H}_{49}\mathrm{ClN}_{2}\mathrm{O}_{4}\mathrm{S}$), and the point in energy ($\xi_{\mathrm{abs}}$), where absorption rate is effectively zero (i.e., small compared to the loss rate), is marked as a solid line.
 We excite the molecules with a 100 fs laser pulse and measure the far-field emission.

 The SLR modes are confined via the near-field character of the nanoparticle plasmonic resonances as well as by interference effects due to the periodic structure.
 The majority of the field intensity lies close (within a few hundreds of nanometers) to the array surface.
 Thus the array is an open system that can be easily imaged and pumped from the top; changing the properties of the modes, such as quality factor, does not affect the direct access for pumping the molecules.
 We utilize this to monitor the spatial evolution of the excitations, see Figs.~\ref{figure1}a-b.